-There’s a protest in NYC — not for Trump but for ‘The Joker’
+Protests erupt in NYC — not for Trump but for ‘The Joker’

 For the past week, crowds — mostly news media — have been staking out another courthouse up the street from filming.
 Earlier in the week, a band of young Republicans staged a protest but its numbers were dwarfed by a crush of journalists.
 A rumored caravan of Trump adherents also did not take place, neither did a march dozens of blocks from the Trump Tower on Fifth Avenue to the Manhattan courthouse in the lower city.

-When we last saw the Joker, he was running down the halls of a psychiatric hospital with Frank Sinatra singing “That’s Life.”
+When we last saw the Joker, he was running down the halls of a mental asylum with Frank Sinatra singing “That’s Life.”

 In the sequel, called “Joker: Folie à Deux,” Lady Gaga joins the cast as Harley Quinn, his love interest.
 Fittingly, the new move, expected to be released late next year, is being billed as a musical.